-In less than a month, members of Parliament will take more money out of your wallet and stuff more into their own.
+In just over two weeks, members of Parliament will take more money out of your wallet and stuff more into their own.

 On April 1, the federal government is increasing carbon and alcohol taxes while MPs take their fourth pay raise since the onset of the COVID-19 pandemic.

 This year’s pay raise will range from an extra $5,100 for a backbench MP to an extra $10,200 for Prime Minister Justin Trudeau, based on contract data published by the government of Canada.

 A backbencher currently collects a $189,500 salary.
 Ministers take home $279,900.
 Trudeau gets $379,000 from taxpayers.
 Do they really think they should take thousands more from their constituents, many of whom are struggling to fill the fridge?